Posts

 Goose fat

+So being a good Yorkshire Boy, I understand that there is nothing more important that a great Sunday Dinner.
+One of the most important aspects of a Sunday Dinner is the Roast Potatoes.
+Over the years I have heard loads of ideas about how to make the prefect roast spuds.
+Jamie Oliver says par boil the spuds then shake them in the pan before roasting.
+My mate Matt's mum would par boil them then "fork" them.
+On the other hand my mate Slippery Si always says don't bother with par boiling, just cover them with olive oil and Rosemary and they will be grand.
 Well Ali and I have had reasonably variable results in our roast pots over the years.
 Sometimes burnt and sometimes underdone.
 In order to improve the situation I checked the web and found out that the secret for the perfect roast spuds is Goose fat.
 So I tried it for the first time tonight.
 It's true - I have never made such perfect and tasty spuds.
-The only down side is that the goose fat cost more than the King Edwards!
+The only down side is that the goose fat cost more than the King Ed...

 All Four Sprouts Together